Erich Klibansky

-Erich Klibansky (28 November 1900 in Frankfurt am Main – 24 July 1942 near Minsk) was headmaster and teacher of Jawne, the first Jewish Gymnasium of Rhineland in Cologne.
+Erich Klibansky (28 November 1900 – 24 July 1942) was headmaster and teacher of Jawne, the first Jewish Gymnasium of Rhineland in Cologne.

 Life

 Klibansky, who came from a family of rabbis originally located in Lithuania near Kaunas, was born in Frankfurt am Main.
 His father directed there a known interdenominational boarding school, which his son also attended.
 Afterwards Klibansky attended the Frankfurt Goethe-Gymnasium and studied History, German studies and Romance studies at university in Frankfurt am Main, Marburg and Munich.
 He graduated in Marburg in 1925 with a thesis on “The topographic changes of the Frankfurt archbishop’s authorities in Hesse“.

 From his marriage with Meta David from Hamburg, he had three sons: Hans-Raphael, Alexander and Michael.
 In the spring of 1929 the family relocated to Cologne, where he purchased a spacious apartment in a house in Volksgartenstraße.